Discngine/api_python_3decision/README.md

 ```

 # Post Structure Endpoint
 In order to register one or several structures you can use the post_structure function.
 You should specify a zip file containing all information required for such an upload.
+More information on how the specifications of that zip file can be found in the (3decision API documentation here)[https://discngine.github.io/3decision-api-doc/v2/POST%20Structure%20Documentation.pdf].